-Enumerated below are some pointers, which would assist you during the course of your groundwork i.e. preparation of the Chemistry subject for AIPMT 2016:
+Enumerated below are some pointers, which would assist you during the course of your groundwork i.e., preparation of the Chemistry subject for NEET:

 - It is extremely essential to comprehend all the topics and their rudimentary concepts; therefore you must read and learn the NCERT books.

-- Initially begin with Chemistry’s Physical Section, devote time in solved examples section and memorize all the formulas.
+- Begin with Chemistry’s Physical Section, devote time to solving examples section and memorize all the formulae.
 As soon as the theories are clear, attempt to apply these theories and procedures by answering maximum MCQs.
-If you get trapped somewhere, take the assistance of your tutor (Or from BYJU’s mentors!) and again try related problems.
+If you get stuck somewhere, take the assistance of your tutor (Or from BYJU’S mentors!) and try again.
 Always remember that these exercises will benefit you greatly, so attempt to try a minimum of 50 problems in one go.

 - Inorganic chemistry is less about concepts and more about facts.
-One can take the benefit of their memorizing capabilities in this segment.
-Before beginning the section practice the previous year problems in advance and evaluate the segment from where highest numbers of problems have been asked.
-After that, make a formula visual aid (chart etc.) of key minerals and chemicals and keep revising it every single day.
+Before beginning the section, practice the previous year problems in advance and evaluate the segment from where the highest number of problems have been asked.
+After that, make a formula visual aid (chart, etc.) of key minerals and chemicals and keep revising it every single day.
 Some areas such as P-Block Elements and Coordination chemistry are significant, thus try to crack their problems repeatedly.

 - Chemistry as a subject is not excessively challenging, but in fact very scoring.

-- Practicing Sample question papers will give one an understanding into recognizing the frequently asked and important problems.
+- Practising sample question papers will give one an understanding of recognizing the frequently asked and important problems.

-- When answering the problems, try to finish it in a specified time.
+- When answering the problems, try to finish them at a specified time.

-- Individuals can prepare formula by creating visual aids of these topics and keep revising them as they are quite helpful in objective exams.
-The daily practice, optimistic attitude, diligence, coming up with answers to problems and reinforcing your feeble areas will aid you in attaining your goal.
+- Individuals can prepare formula by creating visual aids of these topics, and keep revising them, as they are quite helpful in objective exams.
+The daily practice, optimistic attitude, diligence, coming up with answers to problems and reinforcing your weak areas will aid you in attaining your goal.